Zidaan-Robotics/git-project-Zidaan/README.md

     Added Compression and Decompression methods
     Updates the hash method to take in a String instead, and using the new readFile method to read the File contents to a String
     Added a variable called compression, which determines whether or not to use compression.

+(GP 2.4)
+Git:
+    Added a String keeping track of the index contents.
+Added an updateIndex file that updates the index.